sishirsubedi/Cell_cycle_analysis/README.md

 # RNA-Seq_analysis

-This is a data analysis for RNA-Seq data from M.Tuberculosis.
+This folder consits of scripts generated during the data analysis of RNA-Seq data from M.Tuberculosis at TAMU-Bioinformatics Lab.